-When a permit application (building, grading, environmental health, conservation, and planning permits) is submitted to correct a Code violation and assigned to a PBES staff member, they shall implement the following processes in addition to their regular permit steps:
+When a permit application (building, grading, environmental health, conservation, and planning permits) is submitted to correct a code violation and assigned to a staff member, they shall implement the following processes in addition to their regular permit steps:

-- 1. Create thirty calendar day timelines when information is requested to ensure the application continues to move forward towards compliance.
-PBES Staff shall strive to process the permit in a timely manner.
-They shall maintain records and if the violation is associated with an active litigation case, PBES staff shall meet those litigation deadlines as identified in the court order(s) and/or stipulated judgement. - 2.
-The Napa County Local Procedures for Implementing CEQA, Section 401(b)(2) indicates that failure to provide the required information to the PBES staff member within one-hundred twenty calendar days of the issuance of a Completeness Determination or thirty calendar days of issuance of a Request for Deposit Submission shall cause the application to be deemed "abandoned".
-If timelines are not met PBES staff will contact the Code Compliance Officer assigned to the case to determine if further code enforcement action is necessary. - 3.
-PBES staff shall include all Notices of Violation and other Code related public information with their staff reports when presenting to decision makers. - 4.
-PBES staff shall periodically confer with the Code Compliance officer assigned to the case regarding progress of the application.
+- 1. Create 30 day timelines when information is requested to ensure the application continues to move forward towards compliance.
+Staff shall make all attempts at expediting the processing of the permit in a timely manner.
+They shall maintain records and if the violation is associated with an active litigation case, staff shall meet those litigation deadlines as identified in the court order(s) and/or stipulated judgement. - 2.
+The Napa County Local Procedures for Implementing CEQA, Section 401(b)(2) indicates that failure to provide the required information to the staff member within one-hundred twenty days of the issuance of a Completeness Determination or thirty days of issuance of a Request for Deposit Submission shall cause the application to be deemed "abandoned".
+If timelines are not met staff will contact the Code Compliance officer assigned to the case to determine if further code enforcement action is necessary. - 3.
+Staff shall include all Notices of Violation and other code related public information with their staff reports when presenting to decision makers. - 4.
+Staff shall periodically confer with the Code Compliance officer assigned to the case regarding progress of the application.